-I met Echo, who was unnamed at the time, when I first moved to the new training center after the closure of the previous one.
+I met Echo, who was unnamed at the time when I first moved to the new equestrian center after the closure of the previous one.

 My two half-barn cats often followed me around the barns but would wait for me in the last barn they had seen me instead of coming home at first.
 This led to a lot of evening strolls back to the other end of the equestrian center to collect my two rascals.

 Related Post: Little Miss Daisy

 That’s how I encountered Echo.
 She had a demanding meow and was super friendly.
 She immediately let me pet her.
 I said hi every evening outside the barn she lived.
 She started to recognize the sound of my keys and would show up outside to say hello with her sassy meow.

 I didn’t know her name or anything.
 She was simply a gorgeous black tortie barn cat with an angry, demanding meow.

 One Saturday evening, during my evening gathering of kitty cats, I heard a loud, demanding series of meows from a cat standing in the grass but not running towards me.
 I couldn’t see the cat as it was fairly dark.
 I just knew it was a dark cat in the grass.

 As the cat didn’t approach me but was obviously trying to get my attention, I figured it was one of the cats that came out to receive a few pets as I passed with my keys jingling.
 I was right.

 As I walked over, I saw it was the black tortie and I pet her head, but she still didn’t move and it didn’t look right.
 I took a moment to get my cell phone out and my flashlight on, and shined it on her hind end.
 She was standing weird, not putting weight on it, with one leg scraped up pretty badly, but I wasn’t able to see much in the way of details.